-During the first section of your sales call, you should use a lead scoring system to assess the prospect’s suitability as a customer.
+During the first section of your sales call, you should use a lead scoring system to assess your potential lead’s suitability as a customer.

-Ask them open-ended questions, throw in some key-business terminology, focus on their problems and determine whether you could solve them.
+Ask them open-ended questions, throw in some key business terminology, focus on their problems and determine whether you can solve them.
 If not - don’t force it!

 Time is of the essence, and if you have a good lead list, you’ll have plenty of other people to speak to!

-This is where your creativity comes in.
-The most detailed sales process in the world can’t replace charisma or charm...this is why we often avoid detailed scripts.
+Your creativity comes in here.
+The most detailed sales process in the world can’t replace charisma or charm...which is why we often avoid detailed cold calling scripts.

 A good scripted sales pitch should last around 30 seconds.
 During this time, you’ll need to show the prospect that you’ve done your research.
 Hit on key points of value which are relevant to them.
-Here’s some tips:
+Here are some tips: